Carbon-Chain Chemistry in the Interstellar Medium: Chemical Simulations

 \section{Chemical Simulations}

-Modeling studies about carbon-chain chemistry in starless cores have tried to obtain good agreement with the observed abundances in the dark cloud TMC-1.
+Modeling studies of carbon-chain chemistry in starless cores have tried to obtain good agreement with the observed abundances in the dark cloud TMC-1.
+Recent work has focused on particular species that were newly detected in TMC-1 CP (section \ref{sec:3_11}).
 Here, we review modeling studies covering various types of carbon-chain molecules in dark clouds.

-\cite{loison2014} studied several carbon-chain groups (C$_{n}$, C$_{n}$H, C$_{n}$H$_{2}$, C$_{2n+1}$O, C$_{n}$N, HC$_{2n+1}$N, C$_{2n}$H$^{-}$, C$_{3}$N$^{-}$) with gas-grain chemical models including updated reaction rate constants and branching ratios assuming two different C/O ratios (0.7 and 0.95).
+\citet{loison2014} studied several carbon-chain groups (C$_{n}$, C$_{n}$H, C$_{n}$H$_{2}$, C$_{2n+1}$O, C$_{n}$N, HC$_{2n+1}$N, C$_{2n}$H$^{-}$, C$_{3}$N$^{-}$) with gas-grain chemical models including updated reaction rate constants and branching ratios assuming two different C/O ratios (0.7 and 0.95).
 They added a total of 8 new species and 41 new reactions, and modified 122 rate coefficients taken from the KInetic Database for Astrochemistry (KIDA, kida.uva.2011).
 Their results clearly show that some carbon-chain molecules depend on the C/O elemental abundance ratio (e.g., C$_n$H where $n=4,5,6,8$).
 Their models with new parameters can obtain good agreement with the observed abundances in the dark cloud TMC-1 CP, and the models with two C/O ratios (0.7 and 0.95) obtain a similar agreement at different times.
-There are two ages that show better agreement between observations and models; $10^{5}$ yr and around ($1-2$)$\times 10^{6}$ yr.
-The gas-phase chemistry is dominated at the earlier phase, whereas the grain surface chemistry and gas-grain interaction become more efficient at the later stages.
+Two ages show better agreement between observations and models; $10^5$ yr and around ($1-2$)$\times 10^6$ yr.
+The gas-phase chemistry is dominated at the earlier phase, whereas the grain surface chemistry and gas-grain interaction become more efficient at the later stages because of more frequent collisions between gas-phase particles and dust grains.
 These authors also compared the modeled results to the observed abundances in another starless core, L134N.
 Here the models with a C/O ratio of 0.7 are in better agreement with the observed abundances compared to the case with the higher C/O ratio.
-Ages when the models agree with the observed abundances in L134N best are ($3-5$)$\times10^{4}$ yr and $\sim6 \times 10^{5}$ yr.
+Ages when the models agree with the observed abundances in L134N best are ($3-5$)$\times10^4$ yr and $\sim6 \times 10^5$ yr.
 Large amounts of free C, N, and O are available in the gas phase at the first age, while strong depletion effects are predicted at the later stage.
 They also suggested that experimental work for the determination of rate constants for the reactions of O + C$_{n}$H and N + C$_{n}$H, especially at low-temperature conditions, is necessary.